Comiclyy/duo/readme.md

 2. Create a new branch and make your changes.
 3. Submit a pull request.

-Before submitting a pull request, make sure that your changes are thoroughly tested and documented.
+Before submitting a pull request, make sure that your changes are well tested and documented.

 ## License